bed72/Modugo/README.md

 - Designed to provide **decoupled, modular architecture** without enforcing lifecycle management.
 - Focuses on **clarity and structure** rather than automatic cleanup.

 > ⚠️ Note: Unlike some modular frameworks, Modugo **does not automatically dispose dependencies** when routes are removed.
 All dependencies live until the app is terminated.
+> This is a **breaking change** from versions prior to 3.x, where automatic disposal of route-scoped dependencies was performed.
+If you are migrating from an older version (<3), be aware that you may need to manually manage dependency disposal.

 ---

-## 📦 Features
+## Features

 - Integration with **GoRouter**
 - Registration of **dependencies** with **GetIt**